ApolloSo/test_acme/test_acme_back/README.md

-# OKRapi
+# test_acme API

-This is a SpringBoot-Mybatis application providing a REST API to a DataMapper-backed model for OKR-e project.
+This is a SpringBoot-Mybatis application providing a REST API to a DataMapper-backed model for test_acme project.

 ## Install